 If there’s a pocket of space between your gums and teeth — caused by gum recession due to excessive tartar — the dentist also uses the root planing procedure to smoothen the root surface and reattach it to your teeth.

-Can a General Dentist do Scaling and Root Planing?
+Can a General Dentist Perform Scaling and Root Planing?

 Scaling and root planing are extremely simple procedures.
 As such, they can be conducted by anyone, including a general dentist or a dental hygienist.

-Signs You Need Periodontal Scaling and Root Planing
+Signs You Need Dental Scaling and Root Planing

 The moment you notice any of the signs and symptoms of gum disease, you should immediately seek treatment.
 The following are some signs to watch out for: